-Through the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs, NIEHS helps small businesses develop innovative applications to translate and communicate environmental health research to improve public health.
+Through the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs, NIEHS supports small businesses in the development of innovative applications to translate and communicate environmental health research to improve public health.

 NIEHS supports small business grants in several program areas.
-These grants have helped bring to market products that detect environmental hazards, provide alternative test systems to understand effects of toxicants, remove contaminants from soil, water or air, and improve worker health and safety.
+These grants have helped bring to market products that detect exposures to environmental hazards; provide innovative test systems for understanding the effects of toxicants on cells and tissues; remove contaminants from soil, water, or air; and improve worker health and safety.

-- Technology transfer and communication for environmental health science
+- Novel approaches for communicating environmental health science

 - Innovation in worker education and training

-- Commercialization of research for use at Superfund sites
+- Commercialization of innovative remediation and detection technologies for use at Superfund sites

-NIEHS-funded researchers have made tremendous progress in developing technology to investigate environmental factors that threaten public health, examine how toxicants interact with genes and other factors to cause harm, and evaluate how harmful environmental exposures might be avoided.
+NIEHS-funded researchers have made tremendous progress in developing technologies to characterize environmental factors that threaten public health, to examine the biological mechanisms of toxicant effects, and to evaluate how harmful environmental exposures might be avoided.
 SBIR/STTR grants help small businesses develop and bring to market products that apply the latest research findings to help identify or detect environmental hazards, prevent exposures, or treat their health effects.

 Many of these innovations capitalize on advances in exposure biology.
 For example, SBIR/STTR grants support the development of devices and methods to precisely measure environmental contaminants, track the body’s response to exposures, and detect the internal levels of toxicants to which a person has been exposed.
+Other SBIR/STTR grants support the mission of the NTP Interagency Center for the Evaluation of Alternative Toxicological Methods through development of computational and in vitro approaches, which incorporate genetic diversity and use lower organisms or human 3D tissue models, to reduce or replace animal use in toxicology testing.
 In addition, SBIR/STTR grants support efforts to communicate about environmental hazards with the public to help people protect themselves from harmful exposures.

 Health Scientist Administrator